parchinski/parchinski2/README.md

 💬 Ask me about **Node.js, React, Next.js... or anything related to issues in my repos**

-⚡ Fun fact **Git was orignally referenced by Linus Torvalds as the "information manager from hell".**
+⚡ Fun fact Git was orignally referenced by Linus Torvalds as the **"information manager from hell"**

  </div>